sknorr/adp-down/README.md

 The script from this repo allows you to download everything but is more cumbersome to use.

+## dependencies

+* Firefox (Chrome also works but the UI is a little different and not described below)
+* curl 7.55 or newer
+* basic Linux tools

 ## how?

 1. Clone this repo. `cd` to the cloned repo.